 In cases where Counsel decide to follow a previously prepared text, special care should be taken in keeping sentences short as well as maintaining normal talking speed.

 All oral submissions are recorded but the recording serves only for the internal purposes of the Court.
-Counsel should remember to turn on and speak directly into the microphone.

 7. Time allowed for addressing the Court